identity-com/docs/showcase/README.md

 ## Credentials & Gateway

 Here is an end-to-end showcase to show a "real life" example of a gateway token issuance based on credentials.
-This will show how you cannot mint and NFT until you've gone through a Civic KYC process, signed the credentials with cryptid and issued a gateway token to your cryptid account.
+This will show how you cannot mint and NFT until you've gone through a Civic KYC process, signed the credentials with Cryptid and issued a gateway token to your Cryptid account.

 You can go through the steps below and follow along on YouTube: https://www.youtube.com/watch?v=72Oo11qy7ug